 Buying European windows in North America

 Within the past couple of years, however, it’s gotten easier to buy Passivhaus-certified windows on this side of the Atlantic.
-North American importers now offer eleven brands of European windows:
+Because labor costs in Germany are much higher than in eastern Europe, an increasing percentage of European windows are now manufactured in low-wage countries like Lithuania, Poland, and Slovakia.
+North American importers now offer 13 brands of European windows:

 - AlphaWin Windows from Holz & Form of Germany are being distributed by BuildingEvolution of Vancouver, B.C.
 (778-317-0035).

 - Bieber windows (manufactured in Waldhambach, France) are distributed by Bieber Architectural Windows in Tustin, California.

 - Energate windows (manufactured in Speyer, Germany) are distributed by H Window Co. in Ashland, Wisc.
 (800-843-4929).